Lumentum (NASDAQ:LITE) Sees Large Volume Increase

-A number of research firms have recently weighed in on LITE.
-Rosenblatt Securities lowered shares of Lumentum from a “buy” rating to a “neutral” rating and cut their price objective for the company from $77.00 to $48.00 in a research report on Thursday, April 6th.
-Barclays lowered shares of Lumentum from an “overweight” rating to an “equal weight” rating and dropped their price target for the stock from $55.00 to $40.00 in a research report on Wednesday, May 10th.
-UBS Group dropped their price target on shares of Lumentum from $59.00 to $50.00 and set a “neutral” rating for the company in a research report on Thursday, April 6th.
-Northland Securities dropped their price target on shares of Lumentum from $57.00 to $40.00 in a research report on Tuesday, April 18th.
-Finally, JPMorgan Chase & Co. raised shares of Lumentum from a “neutral” rating to an “overweight” rating and upped their price target for the stock from $54.00 to $60.00 in a research report on Monday, April 17th.
-Nine analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-Based on data from MarketBeat, Lumentum currently has a consensus rating of “Hold” and a consensus price target of $58.27.
+A number of research analysts recently commented on LITE shares.
+Bank of America decreased their price objective on Lumentum from $70.00 to $56.00 in a report on Thursday, April 6th.
+Raymond James decreased their target price on shares of Lumentum from $84.00 to $73.00 and set an “outperform” rating for the company in a research note on Thursday, April 6th.
+Loop Capital reduced their price objective on shares of Lumentum from $78.00 to $55.00 in a research report on Wednesday, May 10th.
+Morgan Stanley dropped their price objective on shares of Lumentum from $66.00 to $60.00 and set an “equal weight” rating for the company in a research note on Thursday, April 6th.
+Finally, Susquehanna reaffirmed a “positive” rating and issued a $70.00 target price on shares of Lumentum in a research note on Thursday, March 9th.
+Nine investment analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has an average rating of “Hold” and an average target price of $58.27.

 Institutional Inflows and Outflows